-We draw attention to Note 1 in the financial statements which indicates the existence of a material uncertainty that may cast significant doubt on the Company's ability to continue as a going concern.
+We draw attention to Note 1 in the consolidated financial statements which indicates the existence of a material uncertainty that may cast significant doubt on the Company's ability to continue as a going concern.

-We also draw your attention to Note 8, Property rights, evaluation and exploration assets for commitments outstanding as of December 31, 2023.
+We also draw your attention to Note 8, Property rights, evaluation and exploration assets for commitments outstanding as of December 31, 2024.

-The financial statements were approved by the Board of Directors on March 22, 2024.
+The consolidated financial statements were approved by the Board of Directors on April 16, 2025.